ringcentral/ringcentral-api-docs/docs/ai/quick-start.md

 ## Request help from support

-Access to the RingCentral Artificial API currently requires help from support in order to grant the "AI" application scope to your application, and graduate it to production.
+Access to the RingCentral AI API currently requires help from support in order to grant the "AI" application scope to your application, and graduate it to production.

 <a target="_new" class="btn btn-primary" href="https://docs.google.com/forms/d/e/1FAIpQLSfwFYQLx2wTidwcGt3ZEkfnwvUIcrIdshEcH2EYQwTbZUeWyA/viewform?usp=sf_link">Request app graduation</a>